-Let's have a look at the "Inches to Centimeters Converter" from last week, see Listing 1.
-It is not really interesting to host such a webpage: it is not at all dynamic!
-All it does is printing the diagonal length of a 14-inches screen, in centimeters.
+Let's have a look at the "Inches to Centimeters Converter" from previous period, see Listing 1.
+This webpage is not interesting: it is not dynamic!
+It only prints the diagonal length of a 14-inches screen, in centimeters.
 Let us at least be able to choose the size of the screen (in inches)!